medizininformatik-initiative/feasibility-gui/cypress/TESTING.md

     Background:
       Given I am logged in as a user
-      And I am on the Feasibility Edit page
+      And I am on the Feasibility Editor page

     Scenario: Button test
       When I click on the button "Zur Kohortenselektion hinzufügen"